 How will I receive my images, and how many are included in your package?

 Do you have an idea of how many photos you are wanting?
 Do you prefer quantity over quality, or vice-versa?
 It's important before booking to know beforehand how many images to expect from them.
-Different photographers will have different packages and price points, which will vary depending on their portfolio.
+Different photographers will have different packages and price points, which will vary depending on their portfolio and experience.
 It is also worth knowing how you can expect to receive your wedding images.
 Are you wanting them via email, an online gallery, a physical album or USB, or a combination of these?
 Some photographers also offer a selection of physical prints, in addition to digital image files.
 If you have something in mind, double-check what costs are involved for delivery.

 Do you have wedding photography insurance?